ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

 Arrival and welcome

-Arriving at Luleå Airport, you will be transferred approximately forty minutes to your winter cottage accommodation at Brändön Lodge.
+If you arrive into Luleå Airport, you will be transferred approximately forty minutes to your winter cottage accommodation at Brändön Lodge.

 After settling into your accommodation, enjoy dinner in the restaurant.
 You may wish to book a Northern Lights activity for this evening or spend a night relaxing in your new surroundings - either way, we recommend keeping an eye on the sky as you are now firmly in the Aurora Zone.Included Meals: Dinner